 How Difficult Is It To Get Compensated In A Lawsuit Against An Uninsured Motorist?

-It is difficult to get compensated when involved in an accident with an uninsured or underinsured motorist because generally speaking people are uninsured for a reason.
-Generally that reason is economics, meaning their economics did not afford them the ability to keep insurance up to date and purchased through the date of the accident.
+It is difficult to get compensated when involved in an accident with an uninsured or underinsured motorist because, generally speaking, people are uninsured for a reason.
+Generally, that reason is economics, meaning their economics did not afford them the ability to keep insurance up to date and purchased through the date of the accident.
 Most people without insurance or with limited insurance have limited economic means and they’re living on the edge.
-If a lawsuit is pursued against someone who is already in this situation, the chance of recovery is limited for a number of reasons including the threat that they have of filing bankruptcy.
+If a lawsuit is pursued against someone who is already in this situation, the chances of recovery is limited for a number of reasons, including the threat of filing bankruptcy.

 Additional Information Regarding Uninsured/Underinsured Motorist Coverage

-People need to be aware of the possibility of purchasing an umbrella policy from their insurance company that is relatively inexpensive and can act as an additional underinsured policy for events where there are catastrophic injuries resulting from an accident.
-Umbrella policies can again, cost a few dollars a month and can provide as much as $1 million or more in insurance coverage for underinsured and uninsured situations so long as the person’s own insurance company ensures that that umbrella policy is an uninsured/underinsured motorist coverage policy.
+People need to be aware of the possibility of purchasing an umbrella policy from their insurance company.
+This is relatively inexpensive and can act as an additional underinsured policy for events where there are catastrophic injuries resulting from an accident.
+Umbrella policies can, again, cost a few dollars a month and can provide as much as $1 million or more in insurance coverage for underinsured and uninsured situations so long as the person’s own insurance company ensures that that umbrella policy is an uninsured/underinsured motorist coverage policy.

-In this way an individual can get even more insurance for an auto accident situation than the standard automobile insurance policy.
+In this way, an individual can get even more insurance for an auto accident situation than the standard automobile insurance policy.
 It is a wonderful way to protect yourself, family members and assets in the event that you’re in a very serious automobile accident that compromises your ability to make a living and has resulted in huge medical bills.
-Attorney Roger Riedmiller strongly urges anyone who can afford to, should purchase an umbrella policy wherever and whenever they can.
-There are great uninsured/underinsured motorist policies that very few people right now have, and they’re very inexpensive.
+Riedmiller, Andersen and Scott, LLC strongly urges anyone who can afford to should purchase an umbrella policy wherever and whenever they can.
+There are great uninsured/underinsured motorist policies that very few people right now have and they’re very inexpensive.